Lidlington

 Lidlington is adjacent to the site of the Millbrook Proving Ground (formerly the Vauxhall test track), which is distinguishable from the air by its large circular track.
 To the north of the Parish of Lidlington is Cranfield Airport, used by small aircraft and for training flights.

 To the west of the village at the former brick works is a business park which is home to Amazon.com UK.
 The former brickworks to the east of the village are known as Lidlington Pit and forms part of the regeneration of the Forest of Marston Vale area.

 Like many other villages in the area it was formerly part of the Duke of Bedford's estate.
 Hence some London place names e.g. Bedford Square, Russell Square, Eversholt Street, Woburn Place and in Camden, NW1, Lidlington Place can be found near Mornington Crescent underground station.

 Lidlington United currently play in the Bedfordshire Football League Premier Division after being promoted in three successive seasons.
 The village also has a cricket team, and all-weather tennis courts at the recreation ground.

 Lidlington is mentioned in the Domesday Book.
 The entry reads Litinclitone: Abbess of Barking.

 In April 2008 the area was listed as a site for the Government's 'ECO-town' competition.

 In July 2008 the brownfield locations for the 'ECO-town' were dropped in favour of using the prime farmland surrounding Lidlington.

 Early in 2009 the developers' plans for an 'ECO-town' were dropped.

+In August 2025 the Lidlington Run Club was launched.
+All abilities welcome and meet every Monday at 6.30pm for a weekly 5k run.